 The relation \eqref{TorusFuncThroughPlaneElements} is the first step in defining a channel $\mathfrak{Ch}$ of the conformal block decomposition \eqref{BlocksExpansion} as it singles out matrix elements with some $\tilde h_1 \in D$.
-The channel $\mathfrak{Ch}$ can be further specified by doing OPE and/or inserting projectors in the matrix elements \eqref{TorusFuncThroughPlaneElements}: \be \sum_{m=0}^\infty \sum_{m=|M|=|N|} q^{\tilde h_1+m} \,B_1^{M|N}\big\langle\tilde h_1,M|\cO_1(z_1)\ldots\cO_n(z_n)|N,\tilde h_1\big\rangle\,. \ee Namely, any two primary operators $\cO_{h_i}$ and $\cO_{h_j}$ in \eqref{1st_inter} can be fused by means of the OPE $\cO_{h_i} \cO_{h_j} \subset [\cO_{\td}]$ to produce a secondary operator belonging to the conformal family of dimension $\td \in D$ either one can insert between them a projector on the Verma module $\cV_{\td,c}$.
+The channel $\mathfrak{Ch}$ can be further specified by doing OPE and/or inserting projectors in the matrix elements \eqref{TorusFuncThroughPlaneElements} \be \sum_{m=0}^\infty \sum_{m=|M|=|N|} q^{\tilde h_1+m} \,B_1^{M|N}\big\langle\tilde h_1,M|\cO_1(z_1)\ldots\cO_n(z_n)|N,\tilde h_1\big\rangle\,. \ee Namely, any two primary operators $\cO_{h_i}$ and $\cO_{h_j}$ in \eqref{TorusFuncThroughPlaneElements} can be fused by means of the OPE $\cO_{h_i} \cO_{h_j} \subset [\cO_{\td}]$ to produce a secondary operator belonging to the conformal family of dimension $\td \in D$ either one can insert between them a projector on the Verma module $\cV_{\td,c}$.
 A particular combination of these operations defines a channel $\mathfrak{Ch}$ and, hence, the corresponding conformal block.
 Each OPE introduces one intermediate dimension $\td$ and reduces the number of primary operators by one so that after $(n-k)$ OPEs there are $k$ primary operators left.
 Then, between the remaining operators one inserts $(k-1)$ projectors with other intermediate dimensions.
 Taking into account that one intermediate dimension $\td_1$ comes from the trace \eqref{TorusFuncThroughPlaneElements}, there are $(n-k)+(k-1)+1 = n$ intermediate dimensions characterising a particular channel $\mathfrak{Ch}$, cf. \eqref{BlocksExpansion}.

 \paragraph{Necklace channel.} Depending on whether only OPEs or projectors were used there are two distinguished channels: the OPE channel and the projection channel.
-Let us consider the projection channel which we will refer to as the necklace channel following the form of its diagram shown in Fig. \bref{Necklace}.\footnote{The OPE channel is when only one operator along with its conformal family is connected to the necklace which therefore has only one leg \cite{Kraus:2017ezw}, see Fig. \bref{f1} {\bf (a)}.} For blocks of this type we omit the superscript $\mathfrak{Ch}$, for the sake of simplicity.
-The corresponding block function is defined by inserting the projectors between each pair of primary operators in \eqref{gen_def} as
+Let us consider the projection channel which we will refer to as the necklace channel following the form of its diagram shown in fig. \bref{Necklace}.\footnote{The OPE channel is when only one operator along with its conformal family is connected to the necklace which therefore has only one leg \cite{Kraus:2017ezw}, see fig. \bref{f1} {\bf (a)}.} For blocks of this type we omit the superscript $\mathfrak{Ch}$, for the sake of simplicity.
+The corresponding block function can be formally defined by considering holomorphic matrix element \eqref{1st_inter} and inserting the projectors between each pair of primary operators: